-At Signiant, we’ve embraced cloud-formed software design with our two SaaS products, Media Shuttle and SkyDrop.
-Although there are other products that can accelerate the movement of large digital assets, Signiant is the only company with a true SaaS solution.
+At Signiant, we’ve embraced cloud-formed software design with our two SaaS products, Media Shuttle and Signiant Flight (previously known as SkyDrop).
+Although there are other products that can accelerate the movement of large digital assets, Signiant is the only company with true SaaS solutions.

 The benefits of SaaS (Software as a Service)